DriveMoE: Mixture-of-Experts for Vision-Language-Action Model in End-to-End Autonomous Driving: Experiments

+As shown in Table~\ref{tab:drivescore}, our proposed method achieves state-of-the-art (SOTA) performance in terms of both driving score and success rate on the Bench2Drive closed-loop benchmark.
+Specifically, compared to the baseline Drive-$\boldsymbol{\pi}_{\boldsymbol{0}}$, our method improves the driving score by 22.8\% and the success rate by 62.1\%.
+On the open-loop metric, our method achieves the lowest L2 error.
+We observe that diffusion policy-based trajectory prediction significantly reduces L2 errors compared to traditional methods.
+However, as highlighted in prior studies such as AD-MLP~\cite{zhai2023ADMLP}, TransFuser++~\cite{Jaeger2023ICCV}, and Bench2Drive~\cite{jia2024bench}, open-loop metrics mainly serve as indicators of model convergence, whereas closed-loop metrics provide a more reliable assessment of true driving performance.
+Moreover, in the multi-dimensional capability evaluation, as shown in Table~\ref{tab:ability}, our method obtains state-of-the-art results across five key capabilities and their overall average.

 We use the official 220 routes and official metrics of Bench2Drive for evaluation.
 The \textbf{Driving Score (DS)} is defined as the product of Route Completion and Infraction Score, capturing both task completion and rule adherence.
 The \textbf{Success Rate (SR)} measures the percentage of routes completed successfully within the allocated time and without committing any traffic violations. \textbf{Efficiency} quantifies the vehicle’s velocity relative to surrounding traffic, encouraging progressiveness without aggression. \textbf{Comfort} reflects the smoothness of the driving trajectory.
 Meanwhile, Bench2Drive evaluates driving capabilities across multiple critical dimensions, including tasks such as \textbf{Merging}, \textbf{Overtaking}, \textbf{Emergency Braking}, \textbf{Yielding}, and \textbf{Traffic Signs}.
+All results are averaged over three runs.